MoinSebi/gfa2bin/README.md

 ````text
 gfa2bin graph -g input.gfa -o output -f node --bimbam
 gfa2bin graph -g input.gfa -o output -f dirnode -m mean -r 50 --pansn '#'
 ````

 ### align - Using graph alignment

-### mod
+### Remove
-Modify a graph or alignment based plink file (bed, bim, fam).
-Use gretl to export nodes or paths which should be excluded from the ped file.
+Remove samples or entries from the plink files (bed, bim, fam).
+Use gretl to get a list of path or entries which exhibit a specific statistical profile which should be removed.
+Alternatively, use your own pipeline to select samples/nodes.